 Have a post-inspection, close-out meeting to review what worked and what did not.
-Update and modify your processes and incorporate it as part of your quality initiative wherever necessary.
+Update and modify your processes and incorporate them as part of your quality initiative wherever necessary.

 Establish processes and procedures based on the observations and use that as an internal audit tool for inspection readiness.

 Management support is essential for businesses to become inspection ready.
-Equally important, an enterprise-wide quality, safety, health and environment management solution such as the one from ComplianceQuest can help create a culture of quality.
-This automatically aligns employees to the business and quality goals and keeps them prepared and ready for inspection at any time.
+Equally important, an enterprise-wide quality, safety, health, and environment management solution, such as the one from ComplianceQuest, can help create a culture of quality.
+This automatically aligns employees with the business and quality goals and keeps them prepared and ready for inspection at any time.
 It provides easy access to documents and CAPA, complaints, and other similar information that an inspector may ask for.
 It also alerts employees to any potential SHE risk situations.